lujaiiin97/E-commerce/README.md

 ### Getting Started

  - Base URL: Currently this application is only hosted locally.
 The backend is hosted at http://127.0.0.1:8000/
- - Authentication: This version does not require authentication or API keys.

 ### Endpoints